econ-ark/econ-ark-tools/Virtual/Machine/VirtualBox/README.md

    * Next, from the 'File' menu, choose to [import appliance](./Import-Appliance.png)
    * Choose the `XUBUNTARK-[MIN or MAX].ova` file to import (links above)
    * Click the big green "Start" button in the upper right
+   * In a couple of minutes, you will reach a dialog labeled "Partition disks"
+       * choose: "Guided - use entire disk"
+	   * don't worry, this means the encapsulated "virtual disk" inside the VM
+	   * It won't touch your computer's real disk
+   * You'll have to confirm this decision in several ways.
+Do so.

 Eventually, you should see a window [like this](./XUBUNTARK-At-Startup.png) which is your XUBUNTARK VM running.

 * It can take a couple of hours
    * Flaky internet connections can stall the process
       * If this happens, choose the 'try again' option